Severe Weather Statement issued for Oneida by NWS - News Break

 Severe Weather Statement issued for Oneida by NWS

-Effective: 2021-07-08 19:50:00 EDT Expires: 2021-07-08 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Binghamton.
-Target Area: Oneida A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM EDT FOR NORTHEASTERN ONEIDA COUNTY At 749 PM EDT, a severe thunderstorm was located near Alder Creek, or 8 miles southeast of Boonville, moving northeast at 40 mph.
+Effective: 2021-07-13 13:35:00 EDT Expires: 2021-07-13 23:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Oneida A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 PM EDT FOR ONEIDA...MADISON AND NORTHEASTERN CORTLAND COUNTIES At 1034 PM EDT, severe thunderstorms were located along a line extending from 8 miles north of Taberg to near Rome to Peterboro, moving northeast at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Trenton, Forestport, Steuben, Remsen, Holland Patent, Prospect, Barneveld, Alder Creek, Stittville and Barnveld.
-TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov
+Locations impacted include Utica, Rome, Sullivan, Oneida, Kirkland, Lenox, Lee, Verona, Westmoreland and Vienna.
+HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0